Visiting the Lighthouse

-When approaching the security gate, please be prepared to present the guard with proper identification for yourself as well as any other passengers who are 18 or older (a valid driver's license will work).
+When approaching the security checkpoints, please be prepared to present the guard with proper identification for yourself as well as any other passengers who are 18 or older (a valid driver's license will work).

 PLEASE NOTE: visitors from Illinois, Missouri, New Mexico, Minnesota, or Washington may require additional identification to enter through the security gate of NAS Pensacola.
 As of January 30th, 2017, the following states will be added to this list: Kentucky, Maine, Montana, Pennsylvania, and South Carolina.

 From the U.S. Department of Defense: "Defense Department installations will no longer accept driver’s licenses from Illinois, Missouri and New Mexico as proof of identity for access control purposes, according to DoD officials.
 Non-enhanced licenses from Minnesota or Washington also are no longer accepted.
 Those attempting to gain physical access to DoD installations must show an alternate form of identification, such as a passport."
 This will include Kentucky, Maine, Montana, Pennsylvania, and South Carolina effective January 20th, 2017.

 - Voter's Registration

 - Concealed Weapons ID

 All civilian visitors to NAS Pensacola during daily operating hours must use the West Gate entrance, located approximately one mile south of the intersection of Blue Angel Parkway and Sorrento Rd.
 This gate closes to visitors at 4:30pm, so be sure to be on the base by that time in order to see the lighthouse.